Creative (song)

-"Creative" was released in November 2008 as the third single from Leon Jackson's debut album Right Now.
+"Creative" is a song by Scottish singer Leon Jackson, released in November 2008 as the third single from his debut album Right Now.
 To promote the track Jackson appeared on the official BBC Children in Need 2008 show performing the song as an "exclusive" as this was the first time Jackson had performed the track.
 The song went on to debut at number 94 on the UK Singles Charts.

 Release and promotion

 The song was released in November 2008 as a digital download only through Syco and Sony BMG.
 To promote the song, Jackson appeared on the 2008 series of Children in Need where he performed the song in live in front of a studio audience as BBC Television Centre in London.
 This is known to be the only time that Jackson performed the track on national television in order to promote the release of the single.

 Music video

 The music video for "Creative" shows Jackson performing the song in front of a big band.
 Also, in the video Jackson is trying to impress a female which features in the video.
 Throughout the video the female does not pay much attention to Jackson but however towards the end of the video the female seems to pay slight attention to Jackson.